nus-cs2103-AY2324S2/ip/docs/README.md

 How about making the process one that sparks joy?

 Well, the Joy Amplifying Virtuoso is a jovial chat bot that helps you keep track of your tasks.

+## Quick Start
+- [ ] Ensure you have Java 11 or above installed in your Computer.
+- [ ] Download the latest .jar file from [here](https://en.wikipedia.org/wiki/Initialization-on-demand_holder_idiom).
+- [ ] Move the file to the folder you want to use as the root folder for bot.
+- [ ] Run the file.

 ## Features
 <details><summary>List of features</summary>